adupayra/3DGameOfLife/README.md

 # Introduction

 Personal project made to learn  C++ and discover graphics computing.
+It was made in a few days, longest was to learn openGL and basics of computer graphics.

 The project is kind of minimal, it doesn't contain features and wasn't aimed to be perfect in term of speed or use of resources.